JochenHiller/markdown2pdf-sample/src/markdown/02_OpenIssues.md

 * Code snippets with surrounding box
 * footnotes with multi lines
 * footline: add total pages right side
-* Cross-References: with refs instead of text matching
-* Cross-References, e.g. glossar, index
+* Index/Term: e.g. glossar, index
 * Tables with numbering and text
-* Control better page breaks
 * --variable toc-title="XXX" does not work
 * customized text for Table of Contents in customize.tex does not work